modeco80/modeco80/README.md

-## Hi!
+## Hi! 👋

 I'm Lily, a trans girl who does cool things sometimes.

-I mainly write in C++, although sometimes I do C, and if i *really need to*, TypeScript/JavaScript.
+I mainly write in C++, although sometimes I do C (not willingly, since it's 2021, of course).

-I also know C#, however I rarely write in it unless I have to.
+If I *really need to*, I know some TypeScript/JavaScript and C#, but do *not* prefer them by a long shot.

+And no, I don't use Rust, and if you make even a meme RIIR issue, you will get bent.

+I bounce around lots of projects, some private, some public.